amangeldyshalginbayev/Blogging_Application/README.md

 # Flask tutorial
-This repository created for learning Flask framework with Corey Schafer's tutorials
+This repository created for learning Flask framework by building blogging web application